Chrisoncode/Chrisoncode/README.md

 <h1 align="center">Hi 👋, I'm Chrisoncode</h1>
-<h3 align="center">A cybersecurity student passionate about ethical hacking and OOP.
+<h3 align="center">A cybersecurity student, passionate about ethical hacking and OOP.
 Trying to solve daily problems I encounter using the power of code >_^</h3>

 - 🌱 I’m currently learning **kali, cryptography and digital forensics**